maximgeller/projects/fake_news_naive_bayes/tutorial.md

 y = df[DV]
 ```
 </details>

 Now let's start using our fun toolkit from sklearn.
 We'll begin by splitting our entire dataset up into testing and training portions.
-This is super important to do because we need to save a portion of our data to validate our text results on.
+This is super important to do because we need to save a portion of our data to *validate* our text results on.
 We will train on 75% of the dataset and test on the remaining 25%.

 ```python
 from sklearn.model_selection import train_test_split
 # we train on 75% of the data, test on the rest
 X_train, X_test, y_train, y_test = train_test_split(X,y, test_size=0.25)
 ```
+Next we need to convert all of our words into the **bag of words** model from before.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5MDMyNTYyOCwtMjAwMDU1MjIzNCwzMD
-c0MTk4OTQsMjEwMTExMzE3NiwtMTk2NTQ3Mzc2MCwtMTM0NDI0
-NTIyNSwtMTYxODY0MTg2MiwtMzUzODIzMjE3LC0xMTgyODIwOT
-cwLC00MTg2NTMwOTksLTEyNjI3NjM1OTgsMTU4OTg1NTU0Niwt
-MzA5MDgyMTAxLC0xMzA2ODM4MDk2LC0zNTE2NjQ1MTEsNzMwOT
-k4MTE2XX0=
+eyJoaXN0b3J5IjpbLTYwMjkyNjQ1LC0yMDAwNTUyMjM0LDMwNz
+QxOTg5NCwyMTAxMTEzMTc2LC0xOTY1NDczNzYwLC0xMzQ0MjQ1
+MjI1LC0xNjE4NjQxODYyLC0zNTM4MjMyMTcsLTExODI4MjA5Nz
+AsLTQxODY1MzA5OSwtMTI2Mjc2MzU5OCwxNTg5ODU1NTQ2LC0z
+MDkwODIxMDEsLTEzMDY4MzgwOTYsLTM1MTY2NDUxMSw3MzA5OT
+gxMTZdfQ==
 -->